-Before you even ask, no I am not a major pothead and no this is not a stoner blog… although the recipes I post are delicious for all appetites including the munchies.
+Before you ask, no I am not a major pothead and no this is not a stoner blog… although the recipes I post are delicious for all appetites including the munchies.

-A little about me
+a little about me

-What you can expect from myhotboxkitchen
+what you can expect from myhotboxkitchen/ sonnithehungryyogi

 Recipes are meant to inspire but they don’t necessarily have to be followed exactly for an amazing result.
 We don’t all have the same taste buds and that is beautiful and should be celebrated.
 Most food bloggers post recipes that they love and maybe I will love it too, but I usually need to add more garlic, or spice or sugar.

-What I am trying to get it is that my recipes will not be exact measurements and are meant to serve as a guideline.
+What I am trying to get it is that sometimes my recipes will not be exact measurements and are meant to serve as a guideline.
 As a cooking artist, you should be able to express yourself in the kitchen.
 I learned to trust myself in the kitchen and you should to!
 There is nothing wrong with following a recipe to a T but that’s just not my style.

 Baking is the exception.
 I will always be upfront with measurements for baking because not doing so is just evil.

 Let the Journey Begin!
+Hotmessess unite!